 Average fees per year: Rs 4 lakh – Rs 5 lakh.
 A three year Bachelor’s degree will cost close to Rs 15 lakh

-Now that you are aware of the costs involved, we will help you understand:
+Now that you are aware of the costs involved, here are some things to know about scholarships:

 What Is A Scholarship?